groonga/gcs.groonga.org/community/index.md

 ## Facebook

 * [Groonga CloudSearch](https://www.facebook.com/GroongaCloudSearch):
   The facebook page for Groonga CloudSearch.
-Announcements from Groonga CloudSearch team will be posted here.
+Announcements from Groonga CloudSearch Project will be posted here.

 ## Mailing List